Monte Carlo algorithm for the extrema of tempered stable processes: Introduction

 \subsection{Organisation}

 The remainder of the paper is structured as follows.
 In Section~\ref{sec:main} we recall the SB representation and construct \nameref{alg:TSB}.
 In Section~\ref{sec:complexities} we describe the geometric decay of the bias and the strong error in $L^p$ and explain what the computational complexities of the MC and MLMC estimators are.
+We discuss briefly in Subsection~\ref{subsec:UnbiasedEstimators} the construction and properties of unbiased estimators based on \nameref{alg:TSB}.
 In Subsection~\ref{subsec:SB_SBG_comparison} we provide an in-depth comparison of \nameref{alg:TSB} with the SB and SBG algorithms, identifying where each algorithm outperforms the others.
-In Section~\ref{sec:stable} we consider the case of tempered stable processes and illustrate with numerical examples the previously described results.
+In Section~\ref{sec:stable} we consider the case of tempered stable processes and illustrate the previously described results with numerical examples.
+The proofs of all the results except Theorem~\ref{thm:chi_exp_temp}, which is stated and proved in Section~\ref{sec:main}, are given in Section~\ref{sec:Proofs} below.